SolidLabResearch/solid-identity-manager/chrome-webstore-checklist.md

 > Use the first group of checkboxes to disclose which types of data your extension collects.

-We don't collect any data.
+Don't check any of the boxes, because we don't collect any data.

 > Use the second group of checkboxes to certify that you comply with each of the disclosure statements.